life1347/life1347.github.io/content/blog/how-to-develop-a-serverless-application-with-fission-pt-1.md

 ## Create environment

+Unlike NodeJS and Python, Golang is compile language and need to compile source code into binary before actually running it.
-Golang added [plugin](https://golang.org/pkg/plugin/) package since 1.8, it allows a program to load plugin file dynamically.
+From 1.8 Golang added a [plugin](https://golang.org/pkg/plugin/) package, it allows a program to load binary plugin file dynamically.

-We need to assign builder image to help us to build source code into a plugin file.
+Luckily, we don't need to build plugin ourselves cause fission `buildermgr` build function source code into executable binary automatically once any changes happen to package.

+To enable this feature, we have to assign builder image with `--builder` flag.

 ```bash
 $ fission env create --name go --image fission/go-env --builder fission/go-builder